GorlifSense/Board-Games-Results/README.md

 Be ready to check output of pre-commit hooks to keep consistency throughout all files.

-We have Continuos Deployment enabled and to avoid broken commits, `master` branch will be frozen and all code should be committed to feature branches or `development`.
+We have Continuous Deployment enabled and to avoid broken commits, `master` branch will be frozen and all code should be committed to feature branches or `development`.
 We would like to follow here common practices